dennisgan/dapaas.github.io/documentation.md

 ####  <a name="utility"></a>Creating and Editing Custom Utility Functions

-Creating utility functions for transformations is a great way to incapsulate the logic of data modifications, thus making them independent of data they are applied to.
+Creating utility functions for transformations is a great way to encapsulate the logic of data modifications, thus making them independent of data they are applied to.
 For instance, if to convert data in several dataset columns you use the same formula, you can define a function, that performs all the necessary calculations based on its input parameters and call it any time and on any data you need.

 To create your custom function use ![Edit utility functions](http://dapaas.github.io/images/documentation/editutility.png)  button.
 In the window that opens you can see the list of available functions at the left side and code editor at the right side.